brutopolis/buxu/README.md

   bruter have 2 types of libraries, which work mostly the same way.

-  `C file libraries` are the default library type, it must have a function called `init_$name` where $name is the name of the file, all C files inside lib folder will be added to header and the interpreter initializer, example for a file lib/lib_name.c:
+  `C file libraries` are the default library type, it can be loaded as dynamic lib, it must have a function called `init_$name` where $name is the name of the file, all C files inside lib folder will be added to header and the interpreter initializer, example for a file lib/lib_name.c:

     // including bruter.h is mandatory, it has everything you need to create a library;
     #include "bruter.h"